Leon-Wulfgang/ServerTrack/readme.txt

-1. Flask microFramework was used, to install: pip install Flask
+0. Flask microFramework was used, to install: pip install Flask
     # if you have difficulty installing Flask this way, please use the Flask-0.11.tar.gz package to install from the source code.

-2. to start the API server for ServerTrack: (keep it running when doing requests to it) python servertrack.py
+1. to start the API server for ServerTrack: (keep it running when doing requests to it) python servertrack.py

-3. to run test: (the results will be shown as JSON in the terminal) python tester.py
+2. to run tests: (the results will be displayed in readable JSON format in the terminal) python tester.py

 Test cases/functions in tester.py